 Sensors have become a part of our daily lives, whether we realize it or not.
-They’ve taken over our homes (hello, Alexa), our cars, our jobs and cities.
-They’ve turned our mundane tasks into “smart” living.
-But what do you really know about sensors and their automation capabilities?
+They’ve taken over our homes (hello, Alexa and OK, Google), our cars, our jobs, and cities.
+They’ve turned mundane tasks into “smart” living.
+But what do you really know about sensors and their capabilities?

 What is a Sensor?

 Let’s start out by defining a sensor.
-Simply stated, a sensor is a device that detects or measures a physical property and records, indicates or responds to it by transmitting a resulting impulse.
-It converts a physical specification (such as temperature, speed, distance etc.) into a signal which can be electrically recorded.
+A sensor is a device that detects or measures a physical property and either records, indicates, or responds to it by transmitting an impulse.
+It converts a physical specification (such as temperature, speed, or distance) into a signal which can be electrically recorded.

 The number and variety of sensors that gather information to be measured and analyzed is growing significantly, especially with the rise of automation.
 For this reason, most types of sensors fall under a sensor classification system.

 Classification of Sensors